BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 **Value** is the value that has actually been measured.
 It can differ from the setting if the actuator cannot reach the setting.
 The target of a PWM Block can have its own constraints that hold it back.
-The SetPoint driver uses the measured value of the setpoint, which needs time to reach the desired value.
+The SetPoint Driver uses the measured value of the setpoint, which needs time to reach the desired value.

 ### Balancer
 When two actuators need to share a total available amount, the balancer can ensure it is shared fairly.